Heuer

-Heuer is a surname that comes from the German word "Heu" meaning "hay."
-The name is occupational in origin, especially so, when it serves as an element in a compound.
-Heumaier would refer to the officer who oversaw the delivery of the hay harvest.
-Heuwemenger is the equivalent of "Heuhändler" meaning hay merchant.
+Heuer is a surname of German origin.
+An occupational name, it is either a variant of Hauer – the name for a woodcutter, butcher or stonemason – or derived from "höuwer" in Middle High German, meaning "haymaker".

 The surname Heuer was first found in what are now Germany and Switzerland, where the earliest mentions of the name include Cunrat der Hewer in Württemberg in 1329, Heu in Konstanz, Hauwemenger in Frankfurt in 1387, and Heurechen in Zürich in 1400.
 The name could also be found in Bohemia and Moravia in the 14th century, especially within compound names, such as Heuleiter, Heureufel, Heubüschl, Heuteuer, and Heuradem.

 People with the surname

 Notable people with the surname include: